dukc/oldDDerivations/README.md

-These derivations will also try to be compatible with both the latest Nixos and Unstable channels, so you might also want to use these if you want an up-to-date DMD without having to subscripbe to the unstable channel for just that.
+These derivations will also try to be compatible with both the latest Nixos and Unstable channels, so you might also want to use these if you want an up-to-date DMD without having to subscribe to the unstable channel for just that.

 To build:
 ```bash